RELEASE

 • Service delivery milestones

-• Operational load distribution across teams or units
+• Operational load distribution across your teams or units

 • Workflow bottlenecks before they escalate into client issues

-The goal: A COO should be able to assess the health of operations and act without waiting for retroactive reporting.
+The goal: you should be able to assess the health of your operations and act without waiting for someone to compile a retrospective analysis.

-When operations are designed for stability alone, growth often breaks them.
+When your operations are designed for stability alone, growth often breaks them.

-Leading COOs plan for scale from day one.
+You need to plan for scale from day one.
+The whole nine yards.

 This requires: